daniel-ndeto/Edu-365/README.md

 ## Features

 - **User Roles:**
-  The system supports three user roles: Admin, Teacher, and Student.
+  The system supports three user roles: Admin, Teacher, and Student(PARENTS).
 Each role has specific functionalities and access levels.

 - **Admin Dashboard:**
   Administrators can add new students and teachers, create classes and subjects, manage user accounts, and oversee system settings.